code-Raghav/Password-Security-System/README.md

 1. **Comparison**: Each bit of the input password is XORed with the corresponding bit of the stored password via XOR gates.
 Identical bits result in a zero output, indicating a match at that position.
 2. **Inversion**: The outputs of the XOR gates are then fed into a NOT gate, converting zeroes (matches) to ones.
 3. **Validation**: These inverted signals are input into an AND gate.
 If all bits match (all ones after inversion), the AND gate outputs a high signal, lighting up the "valid" indicator bulb or green bulb.
-4. **Mismatch Handling**: Any discrepancy between the input and stored passwords results in a non-zero output from the XOR gates, which eventually triggers the "invalid" indicator bulb after passing through the logic gate sequence.
+4. **Mismatch Handling**: Any discrepancy between the input and stored passwords results in a non-zero output from the XOR gates, which eventually triggers the "invalid" indicator bulb or the red buln after passing through the logic gate sequence.

 ## Project Components